KatsuteDev/Mal4J/README.md

 <!-- GitHub Copilot Disclaimer -->

  - Found a bug?
 Post it in [issues](https://github.com/KatsuteDev/Mal4J/issues).
- - Have a suggestion or looking for inspiration?
-Check out our [discussions](https://github.com/KatsuteDev/Mal4J/discussions).
  - Want to further expand our project?
 [Fork](https://github.com/KatsuteDev/Mal4J/fork) this repository and submit a [pull request](https://github.com/KatsuteDev/Mal4J/pulls).

 #### ⚠️️ Before you start